itsMapleLeaf/aspects3/app/rulebook.md

 - action: shield - target may not take more than 1 hit
 - action: protect - if any two targets take any hits, prevent them and take a hit
 - action: castle - prevent all hits on allies this round, skip your next round
-- action: foresight - before combat round, reveal any action, then you may spend 1 extra resolve to let another target character change their action
+- action: foresight - before combat round, reveal any action, then you may take 1 additional fatigue (once) to let another target character change their action

 Wind